awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 + A source/destination check flag
 + A description

-You can create and configure network interfaces in your account and attach them to instances in your VPC\.
+You can create and configure network interfaces and attach them to instances in the same Availability Zone\.
 Your account might also have *requester\-managed* network interfaces, which are created and managed by AWS services to enable you to use other resources and services\.
 You cannot manage these network interfaces yourself\.
 For more information, see [Requester\-managed network interfaces](requester-managed-eni.md)\.

 This AWS resource is referred to as a *network interface* in the AWS Management Console and the Amazon EC2 API\.
 Therefore, we use "network interface" in this documentation instead of "elastic network interface"\.
 The term "network interface" in this documentation always means "elastic network interface"\.